cwbowron/pspchess/README.md

 ## Future Goals

-1. I would eventually like to add features to allow pspChess to act as an interface to the Free Internet Chess Server (www.freechess.org) using the wi-fi capabilities of the psp.
+1. I would eventually like to add features to allow pspChess to act as an interface to the [Free Internet Chess Server](http://www.freechess.org) using the wi-fi capabilities of the psp.
 2. I would also like to add 2-player via wifi capabilities so that two users can play each other, each having their own psp.

 ## License